hlim88/quadGrav/qg-nr-src/Instruction.md

 Please check example `ENV` file [here](https://github.com/hlim88/quadGrav/blob/master/qg-nr-src/qg-had/.ENV_m7).
 You can generate your own enviroment file based on your system.

 Note that you also need export project folder name and bin file name.
-In this work, we have only one so you can simply add
+For example, you can simply add below

 ```
 export EQS="hyperQuadG"
 export EXECNAME="hquadg"
 ```
+in your `ENV` file

 Also, you can add additional project code like above